 Electronic signature or E signature is the digital version of the traditional handwritten ink signature.
 It requires for documents and signatures to be encrypted to gather signatures on documents shared electronically.

-So, by using Electronic Signature, you perform an action in the likes of scanning your finger, retina, face or in the most basic form of Electronic Signature, scribble your name on a digital device, etc
+So, by using Electronic Signature, you perform an action in the likes of scanning your finger, retina, face, or in the most basic form of Electronic Signature, scribble your name on a digital device, etc

-Using Electronic Signature involves three parties- The individual signatory, the business entity making it a requirement in a transaction and the E Signature Vendor providing the platform for creating the signature.
+Using Electronic Signature involves three parties- The individual signatory, the business entity making it a requirement in a transaction, and the E Signature Vendor providing the platform for creating the signature.

 What if you don’t have to hold off any progress in your business until the return of those documents you couriered to several of your contractors, signed and back to you?

 Not only can signing documents online makes things simple but it can also eliminate forgery, depending on the kind of E sign you’re using.

 Too very often, documents are signed but the information required to be filled in is either inaccurate or simply left blank, leaving the said documents invalid or useless.

-All of which could be invested in building a more robust relationship with your clients and customers by bringing in the much-needed ease in legalising a business transaction.
+All of which could be invested in building a more robust relationship with your clients and customers by bringing the much-needed ease in legalizing a business transaction.

-As the business world transits into the age of digitalisation, it’s best if you adapt to technology trends as soon as you can, put efforts into staying a step ahead and updated.
+As the business world transits into the age of digitalization, it’s best if you adapt to technology trends as soon as you can, put efforts into staying a step ahead and updated.

-While using E sign brings convenience, not all form of electronic signatures are risk-proof, a basic E sign such as ticking boxes, scanning images, and typing names comes without cryptographic protection of the document.
+While using E sign brings convenience, not all forms of electronic signatures are risk-proof, a basic E sign such as ticking boxes, scanning images, and typing names comes without cryptographic protection of the document.

-In singing contracts through electronic signatures, it would require both/all parties involved, the sender and the signee(s) to purchase the certificates for the E sign to use it.
+In singing contracts through electronic signatures, it would require both/all parties involved, the sender, and the signee(s) to purchase the certificates for the E sign to use it.

-Adopting technology often requires an investment and operational cost, while Electrical Signature can save cost in many other aspects of the business, it itself cost expense.
+Adopting technology often requires investment and operational cost, while Electrical Signature can save cost in many other aspects of the business, it itself cost expense.

 So is Electronic signature a good idea or a bad idea?

 Any update in your business automation is always a good idea.
 Although, it would still depend on the type of business you are into and the kind of work involved.

-Weight your pros and cons of using e-signature and ask yourself if Electrical Signature is a good or a bad idea, for your business.
+Weigh your pros and cons of using e-signature and ask yourself if Electrical Signature is a good or a bad idea, for your business.
 And get a resounding yes!